Elenadisa/Q.ilex-metataxonomic/README.md

 Rscript rmarkdown::render('ITS_report.Rmd')
 ```

+Do not forget to set the path for the functions.R file before to compile the reports.
+Moreover, you need to excute the reports in 16S or ITS directory in order to have QIIME2 outputs accesible for the reports.
+In case you customize QIIME2 output modify the path to the files needed in the reports templates.

 ## Citation

 If you use some of the code available in this repository please cite this article: